Frequently Asked Questions

 Do you make your own wine and craft beer?

-Yes, all of our wines are made and stored in the building with the silo, which is located on the other end of the property.
+Yes, all of our wines 100% Estate grown and produced.
+The winery is located in the building with the silo, which is located on the private end of the property.
 The beers are crafted in the building right next to the winery.
 RSVP for our next winery or brewery event to experience the behind-the-scenes of both!

 Do you grow all your grapes?

-No. Our grapes have thick skins, and seeds, which would be bitter to most.
-They are specifically for winemaking, therefore we do not sell them in raw form to the public.
+No!!
+Our grapes have thick skins, and seeds, which would be bitter to most.
+They and the leaves are specifically for vitaculture and winemaking, therefore we do not sell or give them in raw form to the public.

 How old is the actual vineyard?

 The vines were planted by the Baki family in 2001, which was when the property was purchased.
-The tasting room opened to the public for the sale of the wine in 2003.
+The tasting room opened to the public for the sale of wine in 2003!

 What do you age your wines in, steel or oak?

-We use neutral French Oak, Accacia Wood & stainless steel barrels for the white wine.
-For the red wine we use only the neutral French Oak.
+We use neutral French Oak, Acacia Wood & stainless steel barrels for the white wine.
+For the red wine, we use only the neutral French Oak.

 Where do the following varieties grown on the property originate from: Roussanne, Petit Manseng, Fer Servadou, and Tannat?